jodersky/yamlesque/README.md

   libraryDependencies += "io.crashbox" %%% "yamlesque" % "<latest_tag>"
   ```

-**Yamlesque is available for Scala 2.13, 2.12 and 2.11, including ScalaJS and
+**Yamlesque is available for Scala 3 and 2.13, including ScalaJS and
 Native.**

 It should also work with Scala 2.10 and 2.9, although no pre-compiled libraries